At a Glance

 • Student Feedback: Gather feedback from your students regularly (not just at the end of the term).
 Find out what’s working for them and what isn’t.
 Maybe there are reasons you can address for why they’re not doing the prework.

-The end goal is to create a learning environment where students see prework as both important and manageable.
+The goal is to create a learning environment where students see prework as both important and manageable.

-4.3 Activities
+4.3 Design the Activities

 In a flipped classroom, the real magic happens live.
 Since students are already familiar with the topic, you can center class time around active learning that helps students build towards the learning outcomes.
 In this context, insight emerges from students sharing meaningful perspectives together and collaborating to build on prior knowledge.